The Best ELD Devices for Small Fleets

 - Real-time GPS gives fleet managers and dispatchers a real-time, accurate account of where every vehicle is located on their route.
 As such, it is easier to plan routes, change routes and track how much longer drivers have left on their routes.
 The HOS247 ELD system can also help fleet managers schedule vehicle maintenance to ensure that no vehicles are overlooked and at risk of breakdowns.

-- Automated IFTA mileage and fuel reporting with the HOS247 ELD app eliminates the need for drivers to track mileage manually.
+- Automated IFTA mileage with the HOS247 ELD app eliminates the need for drivers to track mileage manually.
 The app calculates the distance traveled automatically.
 As such, the risk of human error is eliminated, and there is less administrative work to be performed. do the math for you: from distance traveled by jurisdiction to fuel purchases for all vehicles and more.

 Dispatch is an important component of fleet management, but matching the right driver to the right job can be a cumbersome process that takes up a lot of unnecessary time considering it can be done more easily and efficiently with the HOS247 ELD app for small fleets.
 The dispatch features make it easy to assign jobs to the drivers who are suited best for a specific project within seconds.
 For example, if there is an urgent project that arises, a dispatcher can assign it to the driver who is closest to the pickup point at that given moment, instead of wasting time calling drivers and guessing as to what time they can pick up and deliver the asset.
 I can also provide a big picture of what jobs still have to be assigned and what jobs are still in progress.